jybantang/Phys215-202223-1/09-mProject/README.md

  - [Cellular automata](./Cellular-Automata/README.md)
  - [Game theory](./Game-Theory/README.md)
  - [Dynamics](./Dynamics/README.md)
+ - [CS Segregation model](./mProject-1/README.md) - with template for filling codes and discussions

 You may suggest other topics / systems not included in this listing.